scalabel/scalabel/README.md

 4. Build the code yourself

     This is an alternative to using docker.
-We assume you have already installed [Homebrew](https://brew.sh/) if you are using Max OS X and you have `apt-get` if you are on Ubuntu.
+We assume you have already installed [Homebrew](https://brew.sh/) if you are using Mac OS X and you have `apt-get` if you are on Ubuntu.
 The code requires Python 3.7 or above.
 Please check [how to upgrade your Python](#upgrade-python) if you don't have the right version.
 We use 3.8 by default.
 Depending your OS, run the script

     ```shell
     bash scripts/setup_osx.sh